 some other random garden observations: the zucchini seedlings that we planted in RB3 last weekend? one of them has already sprouted. i have enough zucchini seeds that we may think about sprouting them in the just-cleared garlic beds at the ends of the raised beds; i saw some rabbit fur on the lawn. when i poked it with a stick, there was something hard and soft in it, like maybe a piece of bone stuck to some flesh. a dead rabbit is a good rabbit is what i say. what could've eaten it? if it's at night, the only thing i can think of is maybe an owl. makes we want to invest in an owl nesting box, it'd be awesome if an owl could live in our backyard and patrol the property for rabbits. honestly, i didn't see any rabbits today (not even out in the front yard, where they usually congregate fearlessly), so i wonder if an owl has indeed found a home in the neighborhood; are blue beans good eating? because in lieu of long beans - which rabbits seem to love to eat - we have a few blue beans which seem to growing very well, partly because we planted them early, and partly because they're naturally fast growers. there's already some big fat flat bean pods; i cast some grass seeds in a few backyard bare patches, i figured with the rain tomorrow it'll water the seeds for me.

-for dinner my father pan-fried a quarter of the chicken drumstick meat in a pan on his tent stove. last time he did that he made sure to cover everything with newspapers and paper towels; this time he didn't and the oil splattered everywhere onto the stainless steel. it took a while to sear properly, and even when he brought it inside, my mother said there were still raw parts in the center and she only ate the smaller pieces.
+for dinner my father pan-fried a quarter of the chicken drumstick meat in a pan on his tent stove. last time he did that he made sure to cover everything with newspapers and paper towels; this time he didn't and the oil splattered everywhere onto the stainless steel. it took a while to sear properly, and even when he brought it inside, my mother said there were still raw parts in the thicker centers so she only ate the smaller pieces.

 i returned home afterwards. rain is finally expected tomorrow, between 12-5pm. originally i didn't want to risk riding the motorcycle and getting caught in the rain, but looks like i'll manage to avoid the storm and get a free rain wash for the bike as well. hopefully it'll be enough rain to refill our barrels, which are empty again. today my father had to water from the spigot, which is something we rarely have to do when we have normal amounts of rain to replenish the rain barrels.